Start by clicking on "Fill out the template"

 It is also important to note that under the Act, some kinds of decisions must be made by a members' resolution (ie shareholders' resolution), rather than a directors' resolution.

 Generally speaking, directors' resolutions relate to the day to day running of a company.
-For example, a decision to enter a particular contract, or to grant or revoke somebody's signing authority, may be made by directors' resolution.
+For example, a decision to enter a particular contract, or to grant or revoke somebody's signing authority, might be able to be made by directors' resolution.

 However, different rules may apply to different types of company.
 In addition, the company constitution and shareholders agreement (if there is a shareholders agreement) might also say something about how certain decisions must be made (ie whether they should be made by directors or members, and by ordinary resolution or special resolution).
 Therefore, if in doubt, seek legal advice.